Chandigarh-University-students/Text-Editor-Tkinter/README.md

 # Tkinter-Notebook
-This is an text editor programmed in tkinter(python)
+This is a text editor programmed in tkinter(python)